 Rafting Up For The Ride

-When the shark attacks come water rushes over your head, making it a challenge to get your breath.
-Know this God is lifting you, as you hold fast to the buoys in your everyday life.
+Water rushes over your head when the shark attacks come, making it challenging to get your breath.
+Know this God is lifting you as you hold fast to the buoys in your everyday life.

-If you don’t feel you deserve His grace remember He paid your debt and you’re free to love and live because He died!
-I hope you understand everyone is holding firm to his or her buoys.
+If you don’t feel you deserve His grace, remember He paid your debt, and you’re free to love and live because He died!
+I hope you understand everyone is holding firm to their buoys.
 We’re not perfect; we’re the same, living in faith, believing in grace.

-I hope you see people on your ride that invite you to raft up with them.
+I hope you see people on your ride inviting you to raft with them.
 The brightest will dim, and you can light them back up as they ignite you.
-Reach out, act, forgive, explore, and believe in faith everyone is worth it because that is the way to love.
+Reach out, act, forgive, explore, and believe in faith.
+Everyone is worth it because that is the way to love.

-In the moments when you see others acting out remember they resemble you, holding on to their buoys.
-Keeping afloat is easy sometimes, and other times you need a little help.
+In the moments when you see others acting out, remember they resemble you, holding on to their buoys.
+Keeping afloat is easy sometimes, and you need a little help.

 Admitting our imperfections is perfect because this makes us real.
-Real is imperfect you will face challenges in everyday life.
-People will be stronger as a whole if we raft together, love binds as we reciprocate the same.
+To be authentic is to accept imperfection.
+You will face challenges in everyday life.
+People will be stronger as a whole if we raft together; love binds as we reciprocate the same.

 Please understand the learning process is a continuum.
 Our convictions and experiences come from our Jesus, who lives.
-The trials are a part of our story, and God will bless you for He is our strength in all circumstance.
+The trials are a part of our story, and God will bless you, for He is our strength in all circumstances.

-There will be days we don’t understand and to imagine how He will spin it is evading our mind.
+There will be days we don’t understand, and to imagine how He will spin it is evading our mind.
 We are living in the experiences and not the future of His victory.
-Our flesh weak, but His promises are perfect.
-He has terrific plans even when not aware of how He is using our story for His.
+Our flesh is weak, but His promises are perfect.
+He has terrific plans even when not aware of how He uses our story for His.

 But as for me, I will always have hope; I will praise you more and more

-And hope does not disappoint us because God has poured out His love into our hearts by the Holy Spirit, whom He has given us.
+And hope does not disappoint us because God has poured His love into our hearts through the Holy Spirit, whom He has given us.

 © 2013 Kathy Henderson